jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 We have provisioned a separate EKS cluster and EC2 instance (to serve as a jumpbox/bastion) for each of you.
 You'll connect to that jumpbox via AWS SSM Session Manager in your browser - and it is preloaded with all the tools that you'll need to interact with your EKS cluster and work through today's labs.

 We have also provisioned a user for you within Sysdig Secure.
-While this Sysdig SaaS tenancy is shared between everyone in the workshop today, your login is tied to a team within it which, in turn, is filtered to only show you information about your EKS cluster/environment.
+While this Sysdig SaaS tenancy is shared between everyone in the workshop today, your login is tied to a team within it which, in turn, is filtered (via a Zone) to only show you information about your EKS cluster/environment.

 **Table of Contents**